Valeri-CSS/RoboSchool---18/README.md

 ### Build with

+- JavaScript
 - Semantic HTML5 markup
 - CSS custom properties
-- JavaScript
 - Mobile-first workflow
 - Flexbox
 - Grid

 ### What I learned

-In this project at the first time I used JavaScript to make a adaptive menu for the small screens and also some information windows that can be opened by click.
+In this project at the first time I used JavaScript to make an adaptive menu for the small screens and also some information windows that can be opened by click.
 I learnd how to make a window with scrollbar and how to style a scrollbars useing -Webkitt-.

 ### Author